NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-1-0-to-9-2-0.md

 # Object Remove and Replace: `AirTerminal:SingleDuct:Uncontrolled` to `AirTerminal:SingleDuct:ConstantVolume:NoReheat`

-# (1) Modify Object: AirTerminal:SingleDuct:Uncontrolled

-#### replace the "AirTerminal:SingleDuct:Uncontrolled" object with "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object
+## (1) Replace Object: replace the "AirTerminal:SingleDuct:Uncontrolled" with "AirTerminal:SingleDuct:ConstantVolume:NoReheat"

 Field F1(A1): Name, no change